 You can also disclose any issues before a buyer enters a contract.
 This prevents your sale from falling through or taking a price reduction based on the buyers home inspection contingency clause in the contract.

-Myth: Winter Is a Bad Time to Sell
+Myth: Winter Is a Bad Time To Sell

 Late spring is the best time to list your home, according to Zillow.
 But the winter experiences a significant peak as well, especially in the Southern states.

-The truth: “Sometimes, sellers focus solely on the fact that there are likely fewer buyers in the off season and ignore the fact that there is also a corresponding reduction in listings,” said Kevin Mack, real estate broker for @Properties in Evanston, Ill.
+The truth: “Sometimes, sellers focus solely on the fact that there are likely fewer buyers in the off season and ignore the fact that there is also a corresponding reduction in listings,” said Kevin Mack, real estate broker for @Properties in Evanston, Illinois.
 “There is less competition for well-positioned properties.
 Statistics clearly show that the supply of inventory typically reaches its lowest point in the winter months.
 Smart, realistic, savvy sellers should be all too happy to put their place on the market in the winter.”

 Myth: Save Money by Marketing Your Home as a ‘For Sale by Owner’